2201: The Argo Returns!

 To underscore the fact that this is the start of a new adventure, Star Blazers: The Comet Empire has brand new opening credits.
 Once again eschewing the visuals of the Japanese opening (since there was no way to remove the Japanese production credits), the Star Blazers production team created their own, mostly using scenes from Episode 25’s attack on the Comet Empire fortress.
 One improvement The Comet Empire made over Space Battleship Yamato 2 is that it features lyrics written just for this story.
 In Japan, they reused the theme song from Series 1, so Isao Sasaki continued to sing about Yamato‘s trip to Iscandar, which has nothing to do with this story.
 (Though there was a new ending theme to replace The Scarlet Scarf, titled Teresa Forever.
 Listen to the song here.)

 Production note: Unlike the song, however, there was no possibility of reusing any Series 1 animation outside of the occasional flashback since a major percentage of the original cels had been given away to fans in person or at movie openings.
 At that time, confidence was very low that these works of art would ever have to be passed in front of a camera lens again (a sobering prospect to all those who poured their blood and sweat into them), so away they went.
 As a result, all of Yamato 2‘s animation was entirely new save for footage culled from Farewell to Yamato.
-That was an extremely valuable asset, but the re-usable scenes still only added up to about 5 TV episodes.
+That was an extremely valuable asset, but the re-usable scenes still only added up to less than 5 TV episodes.

 Therefore, though it was much easier to sell Yamato 2 to a network, it was no easier to produce than Series 1.
 In fact, it very nearly proved harder since anime production had increased across the board and talented artists were in high demand.
 So the ironic downside of the Yamato Boom was that it made Yamato harder to work on.
 Fortunately, the key personnel were all Series 1 veterans who kept the ship on course (literally) and gave Series 2 a consistency that wasn’t possible in the early days.